 If you have recently replaced the blower motor resistor and the fan still only blows on high, then consider checking the connections and switch.
 If an aftermarket radio has been installed, then maybe something got tampered with by accident.

 Check fuses, check grounds, as it’s likely something simple you’re overlooking.
 But as we said above, the blower motor resistor is almost always the culprit.
 Don’t be afraid to replace it anyways if the vehicle has over 100k miles on it.

 If every setting except the high setting works, then it’s most likely the switch.
 This tip is specific for only the high setting working.

-Find the best deal on a blower motor resistor for your car by clicking here and entering your vehicle information to filter products.
+Find the best deal on a blower motor resistor for your car on Amazon here and entering your vehicle information to filter products.